Glossary of Hinduism

 - ("growth, expansion").
 The impersonal Absolute, the unproduced Producer of all that is.
 In the Vedas, Brahman is the force behind the magical formulas.
 In the Upanishads it is the supreme, eternal principle behind the origin of the universe and of the gods.
 In Vedanta philosophy, it is the Self (atman) of all beings and knowledge of Brahman results in liberation (moksha).

-Religion of ancient India based on the Vedas.
+- Hindu philosophy manuals based on the Vedas.

-- Yoga, Hatha
+- Hatha Yoga

-The yoga (path) focusing on bodily postures to improve meditation.
+- The yoga (path) focusing on bodily postures to improve meditation.
 Popular in the West as a means to health, fitness, and relaxation.